sivaschenko/sivaschenko.github.io/_posts/2017-10-03-asynchronous-operations-magento2-performance-improvement.md

 The code provided here is shortened and not ideal.
 For sure it would be better to handle DB queries inside corresponding resource model, probably add a foreign key to the table (however what can happen with placed order in Magento?), and so on.

 Additionally, you can consider involving a configuration and returning from ```ExternalIntegrationNotify::execute``` without performing anything if configuration is set to synchronous while having additional observer/plugin that will be a synchronous alternative.
-But, be sure to call ```ExternalIntegrationNotify::execute``` on the moment when the configuration is switched from async to sync execution, not to forget pending orders.
+But, be sure to process pending orders on the moment when the configuration is switched from async to sync execution.

-Cron configuration can also be made more flexible by replacing ```schedule``` with ```config_path``` node, so that frequency of executions can also be set from admin panel.
+Cron configuration can also be made more flexible by replacing ```schedule``` with ```config_path``` node, so that frequency of executions can be changed from admin panel.

-As a bonus, consider dedicated status for problematic orders (i.e. if some order fails to be processed by integration), and displaying this status in sales order grid (that can be done using instructions from [another my article]())
+As a bonus, consider dedicated status for failed operations, and displaying this status in sales order grid (that can be done using instructions from [another my post]({{site.url}}/magento2-sales-order-grid-column/))

 If you have more ideas, any feedback or improvement suggestions for this material - feel free to share it in comments.

 ## Conclusion

-Examples in this article are all around place order action, however, the practice described can be applied in many more places.
+Examples in this article are all around place order action, however, this practice can be applied in many more places.

 If you know a good candidate to move to asynchronous execution in Magneto 2, it would be good to bring it up to the community and Magento Team.
 Lets discuss how we can make Magento 2 faster together.